ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/6-InstallGuide/3-Performance-Tweaks.md

 1.)
 Manually download the latest NVHR from [here](https://www.nexusmods.com/newvegas/mods/69779?tab=files).
 Extract the zip file

 2.)
-Drag all of the contents of the extracted folder into your Capital Punishment/Stock Game Directory.
+Drag all of the contents of the extracted folder into your Fallout New Vegas Directory.
 You now have NVHR installed.

 ### **Downgrade to NVHR 3.2**
 - This is an optional troubleshooting step.
 If you would like to try and downgrade to an earlier version of NVHR to see if this provides better results for you, then follow this tutorial.

 1.)
-Delete `d3dx9_38.dll` in `Capital Punishment/Stock Games`
+Delete `d3dx9_38.dll` in your Fallout New Vegas Directory

 2.)
-Delete the `NVHR` folder located in `Capital Punishment/Stock Games/Data`
+Delete the `NVHR` folder located in `Fallout New Vegas/Data`

 3.)
 Manually Download NVHR 3.2 [Here](https://www.nexusmods.com/newvegas/mods/69779?tab=files&file_id=1000076606)